gasduster99/sppComp/try1/try1_1.md

 $$\beta^{(q)}_{\eta} \sim N(0, v^{(q)})$$
 $$\beta^{(y:q)}_{m\eta} \sim N(0, v_m)$$

-(M7) is largely the same as (M6), however here interaction terms are allowed to partially pool interactions within a common year, across the quarters of that year, but not between years.
+(M7) follows the same idea as (M6), however here interaction terms are allowed to partially pool interactions within a common year, across the quarters of that year, but not between years.
 (M7) involves fitting slightly more parameters than (M6) because in this setting we model more than 4 years of